MRSD2018/GroundsBot/documentation/validation_experiments.md

   Criteria:

-      GroundsBot navigates to each waypoint entered within 2 feet, in the order they were entered
+      GroundsBot navigates to each waypoint entered within 2 feet (measured at either drive wheel), in the order they were entered

-      Once the last waypoint is reached, GroundsBot navigates back to starting position within 2 feet
+      Once the last waypoint is reached, GroundsBot navigates back to starting position within 2 feet (measured at either drive wheel)

 Test 2:

 Test 2 has been designed to demonstrate base functionality of the perception subsystem.
 The team will present a perception algorithm capable of differentiating between grass (i.e. a mowable surface) and non-grass (i.e. a non-mowable surface.)
 This test will be performed outside of the fall validation experiment and a replay of the test will be displayed during the fall validation experiment.